mummer4/mummer/MANUAL.md

 >Nucleic Acids Research, 27:11 (1999), 2369-2376.

-## RUNNING MUMmer3.0
+## RUNNING MUMmer4.x MUMmer4.x is comprised of many various utilities
-MUMmer3.0 is comprised of many various utilities and scripts.
-For general purposes, the scripts `run-mummer1`, `run-mummer3`, `nucmer`, and `promer` will be all that is needed.
-See their descriptions in the "RUNNING THE MUMmer SCRIPTS" section, or refer to their individual documentation in the "docs/" subdirectory.
+and scripts.
+For general purposes, the programs `nucmer`, and `promer` will be all that is needed.
+See their descriptions in the "RUNNING THE MUMmer PROGRAMS" section, or refer to their individual documentation in the "docs/" subdirectory.
 Refer to the "RUNNING THE MUMmer UTILITIES" section for a brief description of all of the utilities in this directory.

 ###Simple use case
 Given a file containing a single reference sequence (ref.seq) in